 Shamwari Group General Manager, Joe Cloete’s thoughts on the initiative:

-“It’s everyone’s responsibility to be cognisant of recycling, reusing and upcycling in our everyday lives and to conserve a vanishing way of life.
+“It’s everyone’s responsibility to be cognizant of recycling, reusing and upcycling in our everyday lives and to conserve a vanishing way of life.
 When confronted with litter on the beach which has been washed up on shore it reiterates the urgency of the situation.”

 Humewood Beach is South Africa’s oldest blue flag beach and is enjoyed by families for relaxing and recreational activities.
 Just one of the many amazing tourist hotspots to enjoy in the Nelson Mandela Bay area.